|Survey name||Sexual orientation, UK|

 Timeliness and punctuality

 Sexual orientation estimates for the UK are usually published annually in the autumn.
-For a particular reference year they become available around 10 months after the end of that reference year.
+For a particular reference year, they become available around 10 months after the end of that reference year.
+Owing to data availability, in 2019 sexual orientation estimates were published in January and in 2020 they were published in March.

-The time lag and the publication date for sexual orientation estimates are influenced by the availability of the APS persons dataset and the time that is required to process the data and calculate the estimates.
+The time lag and the publication date for sexual orientation estimates are influenced by the availability of the APS persons dataset and the time required to process the data and calculate the estimates.
+The feasibility of producing statistical releases earlier is regularly reviewed.

 Main data sources